 Such misaligned expectations in a marriage can cause resentment.
 Whether both spouses worked and retired simultaneously, or if their retirements are staggered, or if only one spouse worked outside the home, the transition from work to retirement will require a renegotiation of the marital routine.

 “People think through and plan their careers,” Pine says, “but they think it’s like ‘POOF’ and magically retirement happens.”
-She recommends pre-retirees think through what they want retirement to look like before they hang up their hat.
-Being aware of the fact that this life transition is just as major as marriage or parenthood allows retirees and their spouses to have more grace with each other.
+She recommends pre-retirees think through what they want retirement to look like..
+Acknowledging this life transition can be just as significant as marriage or parenthood can allow retirees and their spouses to have more grace with each other as they navigate changes.

 The end of a marriage, either through divorce or death, can also have ripple effects on other relationships.
 Understanding how these changes may affect your life is an important part of planning ahead.

 For instance, getting divorced later in life used to be relatively rare.
-But in the years between 1990 and 2017, the divorce rate more than doubled for those aged 55 and older.
+But in the years since 1990 divorce rate more than doubled for those aged 55 and older.
+One in four divorces in the U.S. now includes individuals aged 55 or older.
 Rather than simply accept an unhappy union, more older adults are now willing to end their marriage.
-While divorce is financially and emotionally devastating at any age, researchers have found that women who divorce after age 50 face a 45% drop in their standard of living, while men in that age demographic see a 21% drop.
+While divorce is financially and emotionally devastating at any age, researchers have found that women who divorce after age 50 on average face a 45% drop in their standard of living, while men in that age demographic see an average of 21% drop.

 There’s a similar drop in the standard of living for widows and widowers.
 According to research published by the Federal Reserve Bank of Chicago, individuals see their annual income fall by an average of $5,500 per year, or 11%, after the death of a spouse.
 That income level remains in place for the next two years.
 This issue is more pronounced for women, who are widowed at about twice the rate of men.